Project

 Gaskit

-Gaskit is a flexible, pluggable, and structured operations framework for Ruby and Rails applications.
+Gaskit is a flexible, pluggable, and structured operations framework for Ruby applications.
 It provides a consistent way to implement application logic using service objects, query objects, flows, and contracts โ€” with robust support for early exits, structured logging, duration tracking, and failure handling.

 โœจ Features